-Work Party leaders are expected to further the work of the group by managing regular meetings, assigning tasks, participating in the development of the work product, and providing monthly reports on progress to the SSAC Administrative Committee.
+Work Party leaders are expected to further the work of the group by managing the Work Party's meetings, assigning tasks, participating in the development of the work product, and providing monthly reports on progress to the SSAC Administrative Committee.
 Work Party leaders should seek advice from the SSAC Administrative Committee if the work is languishing either through lack of volunteer participation, lack of staff support, or for any other reason.
+As noted in Section 2 above, Work Party leaders may also be asked by the Membership Committee to provide information concerning a member's level of participation.
 If a Work Party leader cannot fulfill the duties outlined above, the SSAC Administrative Committee may decide to ask a Work Party leader to step down and ask another SSAC member to accept the position.